 Autumn is the perfect time for planting fall bulbs for colorful spring flowers.
-The hottest days of summer have finally come to an end, and there’s a distinct chill to the air in the evenings.
-As fall arrives, savvy gardeners know that means it’s time for planting fall bulbs.
+The hottest days of summer have come to an end, and there’s a chill to the air in the evenings.
+As fall arrives, savvy gardeners know it’s time for planting fall bulbs.

-Nothing says “spring is here” quite like hyacinths, crocuses, daffodils and tulips bursting into bloom.
-If you want these beauties in your garden next spring, now is the time to plant them.
+Nothing says “spring is here” quite like flowering hyacinths, crocuses, daffodils and tulips bursting into bloom.
+If you want these beauties in your garden next spring, fall is the time to plant them.

 7 reasons why planting fall bulbs should top your garden list

 During the busy fall season filled with harvesting and raking leaves, it’s easy to forget about planting spring blooming bulbs.
 But planting fall bulbs should be a must on every gardener’s autumn list.
 Here’s why: